MedusaRE/Medusa/README.md

 - `npm`
 - `badgen`

-If you are running an Arch-based distro (such as Arch Linux, Manjaro, or others), you can install all of the dependencies for Medusa by running `tools/deps_arch.sh` as `root`.
+If you are running Arch Linux, or an Arch-based distro, such as Manjaro, you can install all of the dependencies for Medusa by running `tools/deps_arch.sh` as `root`.

 ### Compilation
 To compile all Medusa components, `cd` into the Medusa folder (the parent folder